gustavovalle23/gustavovalle23/README.md

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
+- 🥅 2023 Goals:
-- 🥅 2022/1 Goals: Contribute more to Open Source projects
+- [ ] Contribute more to Open Source projects
+- [ ] Go deeper into technologies such as ElasticSearch,
+- [ ] specialize in Python and Javascript

 Owner of https://github.com/churros-py